WAVE

 Software development has never been more important: it now pervades virtually every aspect of society.
 However, organizations are struggling to find enough skilled developers resulting in an unmet need for code that works.
 Low-code and no-code (LC/NC) development tools enable the rapid deployment of powerful computerized functionalities without the need for a developer to have deep knowledge of the underlying platform or of computer science, thereby overcoming many of the challenges faced by organisations in terms of acquiring legions of expert developers, which do not exist on the job market.

-The goal of R@ISE is to act as a catalyst for the development of a strong LC/NC capability for Ireland, in both research and application.
-R@ISE is uniquely placed to accelerate this development into the future of LC/NC with industry partners like ADI, Stripe, Tines, and Johnson & Johnson, who are already constructing that future.
-We will also partner with Limerick City and County Council to embed a LC/NC approach within a societal and public government context.
+The goal of the WAVE platform is to act as a catalyst for the development of a strong LC/NC capability for Ireland, in both research and application.
+WAVE will accelerate this development of these capabilities into the future of LC/NC in close collaboration with Stripe and Tines, who are already constructing that future.
+We will also partner with Limerick City and County Council to embed a LC/NC approach within a societal and public government context

-R@ISE is build on close collaboration between University of Limerick and five external partner organisations, four of which respresent industry with the remaining partner representing local government.
+WAVE is built on close collaboration between University of Limerick and three external partner organisations, two of which respresent industry with the remaining partner representing local government.
+WAVE also has an extensive network of national and international academics who bring additional expertise to the project.
+Visit our People Page here to explore WAVE’s collaborators.

-We expect this R@ISE collaboration to bring to life the ideas discussed at length in the past
+We expect this collaboration to bring to life the ideas discussed at length in the past

 three years in the context of the co-design of the new model of industry-academia